Torrential rains unleash widespread flooding, evacuations in Pacific Northwest

 The worst flooding was reported along the Skagit, Snohomish and Puyallup rivers.
 More than 30 highways and dozens of smaller roads were closed due to flooding across the region, state officials said.

-Several lengthy segments of the BNSF Railway, a major freight line serving the Pacific Northwest, were washed out or closed due to flooding, the company said, citing reported rainfall of 10 to 17 inches or more in many areas.
+Several lengthy segments of the BNSF Railway, a major freight line serving the Pacific Northwest, were washed out or closed due to flooding, the company said, citing reported rainfall of 25.4cm to 43.2cm or more in many areas.

 So far, the walls of flood-control levees and dikes were holding firm.

-But officials said they were bracing for the Skagit River to crest at 2 feet above record levels on Thursday night near the Skagit County towns of Mount Vernon and Burlington, potentially topping levees and testing their strength for the first time since repairs were made following the last major flood in that area in 2021.
+But officials said they were bracing for the Skagit River to crest at 2 feet above record levels on the night of Dec 11 near the Skagit County towns of Mount Vernon and Burlington, potentially topping levees and testing their strength for the first time since repairs were made following the last major flood in that area in 2021.

-The Weather Service said the storm had dumped 5 to 10 inches (12.7 to 25.4 cm) of rain over wide swaths of the Pacific Northwest, with 72-hour totals reaching more than a foot as of Thursday along the western flanks of the Cascades.
+The Weather Service said the storm had dumped 12.7 to 25.4 cm of rain over wide swaths of the Pacific Northwest, with 72-hour totals reaching more than a foot as of Dec 11 along the western flanks of the Cascades.

-"It's a lot of water," Shagren said, even for a region accustomed to soggy weather conditions.
+“It’s a lot of water,” Ms Shagren said, even for a region accustomed to soggy weather conditions.

 Washington Governor Bob Ferguson issued a statewide emergency declaration on Wednesday to hasten federal disaster aid amid forecasts of catastrophic flooding and rivers expected to crest at historic levels.